youvegoteth/youvegoteth.github.io/README.md

 2. Then, in another tab, run

 ```
-truffle deploy
+cd contracts; truffle deploy
 ```

-3. Set your metamask to point to your testRPC instance.
+3. Set your Metamask to point to your testRPC instance.

 4. Load [https://youvegoteth.github.io/](https://youvegoteth.github.io/) and use the app!